Selecting the right 2-part system for your aquarium - BRStv Reef Gear Guide

 This is beneficial because every tank is different, some tanks will use more trace elements than others because different corals consume things differently.
-Once you can identify trends in your tank via the accurate water testing, the Triton line of single trace and minor element additives can be used to maintain the parameters that your tank needs.
+Once you can identify trends in your tank via accurate water testing, the Triton line of single trace and minor element additives can be used to maintain the parameters that your tank needs.

 Triton is certainly not the lowest cost option but represents the evolution of reefing and an approach that makes the most sense.
-Daily dosing designed to mimic natural seawater and a method for testing and correcting individual parameters when things get out of balance.
+Daily dosing is designed to mimic natural seawater and is a method for testing and correcting individual parameters when things get out of balance.

 Triton also has a unique approach to nutrient control because the system is based on NEVER DOING WATER CHANGES!

 Water changes serve two major roles, maintaining water parameters and nutrient export.
 Triton has the elements under control with their complete line of additives and for nutrient control, they instruct us to use large refugiums.